Advertiser Disclosure

 No matter which class of service you’re traveling in, with SkyPriority, you’ll be able to move more efficiently throughout the airport process.

-When you check-in, you’ll get access to priority lines, allowing you to speak with an agent faster and get any luggage checked quicker.
+When you check in, you’ll have access to priority lines, which will allow you to speak with an agent faster and have your luggage checked quicker.

-When you are going through security at major airports there will be a priority security line access where you’ll be able to access the screening process faster.
-Keep in mind, some smaller airports do not have this feature.
+As you go through security at major airports, you will have priority security line access, which will allow you to access the screening process faster.
+Keep in mind that some smaller airports do not have this feature.

 When you check a bag, it will be tagged with a priority sticker so it is among some of the first bags that come out to the luggage carousel.